Skip to Main Content

 Where Els Jardins Sits Within the Tancat Estate

 The Tancat de Codorniu estate supports more than one dining format, and understanding the relationship matters for booking decisions.
 Citrus del Tancat represents the estate's more considered, table-service restaurant register.
 Els Jardins operates as the estate's informal outdoor counterpart: accessible without entering the hotel, oriented around shared dishes, and shaped by the garden space rather than a formal dining room.
 The two formats share a site but address different kinds of visits.
-Groups arriving for a long weekend lunch in summer are the core audience for the garden; those seeking a more structured tasting experience would look to Citrus.
+Groups arriving for a long lunch are the core audience for the garden; those seeking a more structured experience would look to Citrus.

 Across Mediterranean dining more broadly, this kind of estate bifurcation is increasingly common.
 Properties in Provence, the Italian Riviera, and the Balearics have developed similar splits, with La Brezza in Ascona and Arnaud Donckele's work in Saint-Tropez representing the more formal end of that coastal Mediterranean tradition.
 Els Jardins fits the outdoor, product-led position within the same regional pattern.